CTO

 Why was Fluid created?

-Fluid was created because there had to be a better way for on-premises environments to be created.
+Fluid was created because there had to be a better way for on-premise

 Today, it’s become cool to move workloads to the cloud.
 That cloud simplicity makes a lot of sense.
 Cloud cost and data ingress can be challenging, but ultimately it comes down to that the cloud is not everywhere.
 The type of cloud deployments that we’re seeing deployed are very large, especially when one of the big three deploy a new cloud environment, it’s not generally in a small city or a small footprint.
 It’s fairly high demand, and there’s a high ROI required to build the infrastructures.